strazdinsg/app-dev/example-07-monolith/README.md

 The remaining two projects are decoupled - a separate frontend and backend application:

-* [04-fully-decoupled-js](04-fully-decoupled-js) A fully decoupled solution where the backend serves only data in JSON format (REST API) and the frontend application is a separate single-page application, written in vanilla Javascript.
+* [04-decoupled-js](04-decoupled-js) A fully decoupled solution where the backend serves only data in JSON format (REST API) and the frontend application is a separate multi-page application, with vanilla Javascript.
-* [05-fully-decoupled-react](05-fully-decoupled-react) The same fully decoupled solution, but using React JS instead of vanilla Javascript.
+* [05-decoupled-react](05-decoupled-react) The same fully decoupled solution, but using React JS instead of vanilla Javascript.

 The decoupled applications can reside on different servers (backend on one server and frontend